BA(Hons), MA, DPhil

 - Council of Deans of Theology (Chair)

-- Australian and New Zealand Association for Medieval and Early Modern Studies (Treasurer)
+- Australian and New Zealand Association for Medieval and Early Modern Studies (Member)

-- Australian and New Zealand Association of Theological Schools (Member)
+- Australian and New Zealand Association of Theological Schools (President)

 - St Paul's Cathedral Music Foundation (Trustee)